lucavella/classical-models-tumour-response-therapy/ERATA.md

 * When converting to weeks, the code sets negative values to 0.1

 * If LD has no value (NOT EVALUABLE, TOO SMALL TO MEASURE), paper assumes it is too small to evaluate and thus set it to a volume of 0.
-We use the same assumption
+We use the same assumption.

+* Data for model fitting, negative time values are set to 0.1.
+The goal is to model treatment response, so negative time values are from before treatment started and should be filtered.

 ## Source
 * The authors don't provide a mapping to the named studies in the paper to their anonymized studies.